Debt Management

 The Hybrid and the Tsunami

-Some people start with the snowball to build momentum, then switch to the avalanche once they’ve closed two or three accounts and feel confident.
+Some people start with the snowball to build momentum, then switch to the avalanche once they’ve closed two or three accounts.
 This hybrid approach captures early wins while eventually pivoting to mathematical efficiency.

-There’s also the “debt tsunami”—you prioritize by emotional weight.
+There’s also the “debt tsunami,” where you prioritize by emotional weight.
 That medical bill from a painful chapter?
 That loan from a family member that strains every holiday dinner?
 Sometimes eliminating the debt that causes the most stress, regardless of size or rate, delivers the biggest quality-of-life improvement.

-If you have high-interest credit card debt and a good credit score, a 0% balance transfer card or debt consolidation loan might beat both strategies.
-Moving $5,000 from a 24% APR card to a 0% promotional rate for 18 months could save more than any payoff order optimization.
-Run the numbers before committing to a payoff strategy—the best approach might be restructuring the debt itself.
+If you have high-interest credit card debt and a decent credit score, a 0% balance transfer card or debt consolidation loan might outperform both strategies.
+Moving $5,000 from a 24% APR card to a 0% promotional rate for 18 months could save more than any payoff-order optimization.
+It’s worth running those numbers before committing to a strategy.

-Both methods follow the same core mechanism: pay minimums on all debts, then concentrate extra payments on one target.
-The only difference is which debt you target first.
-Let’s see how this plays out with real numbers.
+Both methods follow the same core mechanic.
+Pay minimums on everything, concentrate extra payments on one target.
+The only question is which debt goes first.
+Here’s how that plays out with a real debt profile.

-Consider this debt profile, which mirrors what many households carry:
+This debt profile mirrors what many households carry:

 DebtBalanceAPRMin.
 Payment